-The author proposes for finishing the surfaces of antifriction layer the cold plastic deformation technology.
-For this new technology, the author proposed the name finplast [1].
-The surfaces for experimental determinations are obtained using a wheel which acts with a controlled force over the plain surface with different parameters for study its effects.
-The most important parameters are cold plastic deformation force F;

-- the number of passes n; .

-- the existence or not existence of lubricating oil during . cold plastic deformations

-- antifriction alloys.

-For study, was accomplished on the plane surfaces a small experimental surface.
+The name proposed for this new technology FINPLAST [1].
+For study, we accomplished on the plane surfaces a small experimental surface.
 For an easy identification this surfaces are marked with an identification code.
+The surfaces test for experimental determinations is obtained using a wheel which rolling with a controlled force over the plain surface with different parameters for study its effects.
+The most important parameters are:

+- rolling plastic deformation force F; - the number of passes n; - the existence or not existence of lubricating oil during rolling; - type and particularity of antifriction alloys.

-The plane surfaces for first alloys, AlSn10, are obtained by convert by plastic deformations on plane surface from OL37.
-The identification code contains letter A and different numbers for every experimental surfaces.
+The plane surfaces tests for first alloy, AlSn10, are obtained by convert by plastic deformations on plane surface from OL37 with antifriction alloy.
+The identification code contains letter A and different numbers for every experimental surfaces (A.1, A.2,..., etc).
 The plane surfaces for second alloy, CuPb5, is obtained by worm sintering alloys on plane surface from OL37, an adders material with large importance in construction of sliding bearings.
-The identification code for this alloy contains letter B and different numbers for every experimental surface.
-First, all experimental surfaces were manufactured by frontal turnery with the same parameters, and after, obtain the small surfaces finished by FINPLAST technology, with different parameters and conditions, like in table 1.
-To obtain these small surfaces, the author designs a special device.
-Table 1 shows every surface, using cold plastic deformation parameters.
-2. STUDY OF THE
+The identification code for this alloy contains letter B and different numbers for every experimental surface (B.1, B.2,..., etc).
+First, all experimental surfaces were manufactured by frontal turnery with the same parameters.
+The value of these parameters is presented in table 1, and table 3.
+In the next place, generated the small surfaces finished by FINPLAST technology, with different parameters and conditions, describe hereinafter in deferent table.
+To obtain these small surfaces, the authors design a special device [1], [2].

-THE INFLUENCE OF FINPLAST TECHNOLOGY OVER FRICTION COEFFICIENT
+2. THE INFLUENCE OF FINPLAST TECHNOLOGY PARAMETERS, US FOR OBTAIN SMALL SUPERFICIAL COMPOSITE LAYER, OVER FRICTION COEFFICIENT

-In order to experimental determine the friction coefficient, we used the very determinately tribometer, in the laboratory Technique of invention and tribology of "TRANSILVANIA UNIVERSITY", Brasov, Romania.
-This friction coefficient was determinate out of drv lubrication.
+In order to experimental determine the friction coefficient, we used the very determinately tribometer, in the laboratory Technique of invention and tribology, of ,,TRANSILVANIA" UNIVERSITY of Braşov, Romania.
+This friction coefficient was determinate out of dry lubrication.
 2.1.
-Study of dry friction coefficient for AISn10
+STUDY OF DRY FRICTION COEFFICIENT FOR AISn10

-The experimental values of friction coefficient for AlSn10 are shown in the last column of Table 1.
-To compare the effect of finplast technology, in the last rows of table 1 is shown the value of friction coefficient for surfaces obtained after turnery for AlSn10.
+The experimental values of friction coefficient for AISn10 are shown in the last column of Table 1.
+To compare the effect of finplast technology, in the last rows of table 1 is shown the value of friction coefficient for surfaces obtained after turnery for AISn10.
 All these values are presented in table 1.
 For every surface were experimental determinate ten values of friction coefficient and with Chuvenet and Charlier method, select average value.